Jostyn Family Farm

 • Experimented with an indoor garden that enabled the donation of lettuce and kale;

-• Placed raised vegetable gardens around the house that host annual veggies;
+• Placed raised vegetable gardens around the house that hosted annual veggies;

 • Worked to install pollinator-loving plants and beehives;